EXCLUSIVE-Chobani seeks to sell stake at $2.5 bln valuation -sources

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-The company is working with Bank of America Corp as it considers selling roughly 20 percent of itself, and is speaking to consumer companies and private equity firms to gauge their interest, the people said on Monday.
+The New Berlin, New York-based company is working with Bank of America Corp as it considers selling roughly 20 percent of itself, and is speaking to consumer companies and private equity firms to gauge their interest, the people said on Monday.

-Chobani, based in New Berlin, New York, previously held discussions with banks about pursuing an initial public offering, but switched gears in the face of mounting competition from other Greek yogurt companies, the people said.
+Chobani previously held discussions with banks about pursuing an initial public offering, but switched gears after its growth began to slow in the face of mounting competition from other Greek yogurt companies, the people said.

-The people declined to be named because the matter is not public.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan